FrancisStudios/C64-Examples/README.md

 try a simple multiplier).

-8) 💡 [8_if_else_branching](./8_if_else_branching/) One of the most important aspect of every programming language is to be able to build a control flow in this chapter we'll learn about the BEQ, BCC, BCS opcodes to be able to create branches on previous comparisons (CPX, CPY)
+8) 💡 [8_if_else_branching](./8_if_else_branching/) One of the most important aspect of every programming language is to be able to build a control flow in this chapter we'll learn about the BEQ, BCC, BCS mnemonics (bsc opcodes) to be able to create branches on previous comparisons (CPX, CPY)

 9) 💡 [9_screen_memory](./9_screen_memory/) We will see in this chapter (or example) that we can address every single cell (8px x 8px area) of the screen from the address `$0400` we can start addressing each cell one by one, storing